cointop-sh/cointop/README.md

 - Q: How can use a different config file other than the default?

-  - A: Run `cointop -config="/path/to/config.toml"` to use the specified file as the config.
+  - A: Run cointop with the `--config` flag, eg `cointop --config="/path/to/config.toml"`, to use the specified file as the config.

 - Q: I'm getting the error `open /dev/tty: no such device or address`.